k-nuth/docs/content/developer_guide/c++/C---interface.md

 ![](assets/2017-06-28-010906_1920x1080_scrot.png)

 There's a constructor which receives a configuration object \(see [configuration.hpp](https://github.com/k-nuth/node/blob/master/include/bitcoin/node/configuration.hpp)\), a destructor, and more interestingly, functions for starting, running, stopping and closing the node.
 Some have callbacks \(start and run\), which the user will have to implement to handle the associated events asynchronously.
-Examples of how to do this can be seen in Bitprim projects which use the node package: [bitprim-client](https://github.com/k-nuth/client) and [bitprim-server](https://github.com/k-nuth/server).
+Examples of how to do this can be seen in Knuth projects which use the node package: [bitprim-client](https://github.com/k-nuth/client) and [bitprim-server](https://github.com/k-nuth/server).